» Residential Electrical Wiring: Guide to Home Wiring

 Additional Comments: Great!

-Background: Peter, a Homeowner from Potter Valley, CA.
+Background: Peter, a Homeowner from Potter Valley, California.

 Thanks for your Electrical Question Peter.